Making Prefilled Syringes More Accessible and Carbon-Friendly

 Pacto Medical’s founders built relationships with investors and experts, as well as their peers in the incubator.
 Halvorsen added how he enjoyed using the Harvard i-lab's directory to search for experts that seemed “meant” for the company, like “a lawyer who also has a clinical background.”
 Speers shared the value of meeting and learning from a group of founders who are “going through the same things” as they build their ventures.

-Watch Ian Speers pitch Pacto Medical at the 2023 President's Innovation Challenge Awards Ceremony.
+Watch the Pacto Medical pitch at the 2023 President's Innovation Challenge Awards Ceremony.

 Choosing the Right Time to Fundraise